Jarnéia Richard-Noel: Career

 Prior to making her professional debut as a singer and dancer on board a P&O cruise, Richard-Noel performed in a number of productions whilst training at the Urdang Academy in Islington, London for a National Diploma in Professional Musical Theatre.
 She first starred in a theatrical production of Shakespeare Shorts at the Urdang Academy in 2016, and starred in subsequent productions held at the same venue, including Co-Equal, Spamalot, Carrie and Rent.
 Richard-Noel also starred in both a one-off concert titled 'Xmas Factor' for Iris Theatre in reference to The X Factor in 2016, and a concert rendition of The Color Purple as an ensemble member in 2017.
 She also was a commercial dancer for Vanarama Commercial during 2018.

-Richard-Noel has been a company member of Six since 2018, playing the role of Catherine of Aragon.
+Richard-Noel has been a company member of SIX since 2018, playing the role of Catherine of Aragon.
 The production toured the UK before finally returning to the Arts Theatre, in the originally staged production (before it transferred to the new production at the Lyric Theatre).
 She received a Laurence Olivier Award for Best Actress in a Supporting Role in a Musical nomination alongside principal cast colleagues Millie O'Connell, Natalie Paris, Alexia McIntosh, Aimie Atkinson and Maiya Quansah-Breed in 2019.
 From 2019 to 2021 she worked alongside principal cast colleagues Courtney Bowman, Natalie Paris, Alexia McIntosh, Sophie Isaacs and Danielle Steers.
-Richard-Noel was also due to feature in a Live Drive-In UK Tour of Six presented by Utilita Energy, in association with Live Nation.
+Richard-Noel was also due to feature in a Live Drive-In UK Tour of SIX presented by Utilita Energy, in association with Live Nation.
 The performances were due to take place in compliance with the HM Government's COVID-19 social distancing measures at various venues across the UK.
 However, promoters Live Nation announced the cancellation of the tour due to fears over potential localised lockdowns in response to the ongoing coronavirus pandemic.
 Richard-Noel performed as part of the principal cast of Six at the Lyric Theatre, as one of the first musicals to return to the West End after the COVID-19 pandemic.
-From late September 2021, Richard-Noel moved to the nearby Vaudeville Theatre to complete her run in Six until her final performance as Catherine of Aragon on 14 November 2021.
-In July 2022, It was announced that Jarnéia would star in Elliot Clay's new musical Millennials until the end of its run at The Other Palace.
+From late September 2021, Richard-Noel moved to the nearby Vaudeville Theatre to complete her run in SIX until her final performance as Catherine of Aragon on 14 November 2021.
+However, she returned alongside the Original cast to perform at Hampton Court Palace in June 2022, before shortly returning to the Vaudeville Theatre where they featured in the show’s pro-shot named SIX The Musical Live!, which released in UK & Ireland cinemas on 6 April 2025.
+In July 2022, It was announced that Jarnéia would star in Elliot Clay's new musical Millennials until the end of its summer run at The Other Palace.

+In September 2023, it was announced via WhatsOnStage that Richard-Noel would star as Gloria in the musical adaptation of the popular DreamWorks Animation film 'Madagascar The Musical opening at Theatre Royal Plymouth and touring the UK and Ireland, with international stops in Monaco, Hong Kong and Singapore.